neric65/csc-23-csc-042-assignment-repo/README.md

    ```

 3. **Configure the database connection**:
-   Edit the `src/config/db.php` file to include your database credentials:
+   Edit the `db.php` file to include your database credentials:
    ```php
    <?php
    $host = 'localhost';